sapph2c/capstone/README.md

 ## Running the Pipeline

+Modify the `LHOST` and `HOSTNAME` environment variable in the Jenkinsfile to the IP and hostname of the Jenkins server.

-To trigger a pipeline run, push code to the `staging` branch in the repository.
+Then, to trigger a pipeline run, push code changes to the `staging` branch in the repository.
 Jenkins will scan the repo branch for changes every minute.

 ## Future Work

 - Add re-try if fails in pipeline steps and archive errors as well as previously generated pre-build and post build scripts as artifacts which get passed to the `pipeline prebuild` and `pipeline postbuild` commands.
 - Add publishing of final binaries to a GitHub release.

-## Docs todo

-- Add dependency installation for compiling the Windows malware on debian in the Ansible tasks.